umee-network/umee/docs/architecture/ADR-005-liquidation.md

 Repayment's denom is the borrowed asset denom to be repaid (because the borrower may have multiple open borrows).
 It is always a base asset type (not a uToken).
 Its amount is the maximum amount of asset the liquidator is willing to repay.
 This field enables partial liquidation.

-RewardDenom is the collateral type which the liquidator will recieve in exchange for repaying the borrower's loan.
+RewardDenom is the collateral type which the liquidator will receive in exchange for repaying the borrower's loan.
 It is always a uToken denomination.

 It is necessary that messages be signed by the liquidator's account.
 Thus the method `GetSigners` should return the `Liquidator` address for the message type above.